telliott99/covid/notes and examples.md

 The idea for most scripts is to use the main part of the script to assemble the correct keys in order.
 This list is then passed to ``ufmt.fmt`` along with the ``conf`` dictionary.

-All the formatting happens in ``ufmt.fmt``.
+All the formatting happens in ``ufmt``.

-The code about keys does not know which database we're using, I found that too complicated to maintain since I added the option of building a ``max`` database.
+The code about keys does not know which database we're using.
+I found that too complicated to maintain since I added the option of building a ``max`` database.
 So now the database is passed to the ``ukeys`` routines as an argument.

 #### Examples (as of 2020-06-29)